Jimmy444-boot/Working_with_Excel/README.md

 The car datebase was CSV file import to Excel and the data was cleaned for analysis.

-Link to the Excel sheet here https://1drv.ms/x/s!AhIQZaYkJ102kDy4gQVp5CskwyRH
+Link to the Excel sheet here https://1drv.ms/x/s!AhIQZaYkJ102kDy4gQVp5CskwyRH To view the dashboard properly please dashboard.png uploaded as a seperate file